Cocaine Addiction Treatment Center

 Our Cocaine Rehab Center

-Recognizing and acknowledging a struggle with cocaine is the first step towards healing and recovery.
+Recognizing and acknowledging a struggle with cocaine is the first step toward healing and recovery.
 It is essential to seek addiction treatment at a cocaine addiction rehab center like Findlay Recovery Center to overcome a cocaine addiction.
 It is not uncommon for someone who struggles with cocaine to have difficulty admitting they have a problem or to refuse treatment; however, long-term, untreated cocaine addiction can be fatal.
 In addition to any of the above side effects of cocaine use, cocaine also has a lasting impact on how the brain produces and releases dopamine.
 These changes cause you to believe you need to use cocaine to feel “normal.”
 Although cocaine withdrawal does not typically produce significant physical symptoms (as seen when detoxing from alcohol or opioids), psychological symptoms can vary widely and be challenging to manage without treatment support.

 At our cocaine rehab center, treatment for cocaine addiction typically focuses on helping you achieve behavioral change through evidence-based treatment models proven to help people overcome a range of addictive behaviors.
 The most common behavioral therapy used to treat cocaine addiction is cognitive-behavioral therapy (CBT).
 Cognitive-behavioral therapy encourages the individual to examine negative thoughts and behaviors to help better understand the roots of their addiction and how to change addictive behaviors.
 A wide range of other popular treatment models is used to help address the behavioral difficulties that further cocaine addiction.
 Those often include contingency management or motivational incentives, therapeutic communities, and community-based recovery groups such as 12-step programs.
 Some of the most well-known 12-step programs tailored to help those with cocaine addiction include Narcotics Anonymous and Cocaine Anonymous.
 Support groups such as these can help those in recovery continue to face their challenges while receiving help from others who understand how difficult achieving and maintaining recovery can be.